-Major pedestrian infrastructure deficiencies were identified and included the lack of quality crossing provisions and connectivity between parts of the pedestrian network.
+Major pedestrian infrastructure deficiencies were identified along key routes through the LGA, and included the lack of quality crossing provisions and connectivity between parts of the pedestrian network.
 Other issues included obstructions from street furniture, street posts and vegetation.
+Opportunities to improve pedestrian safety were also identified, such as implementing raised pedestrian crossings and potential reduction in speed limits in High Pedestrian Activity Areas.